Respect for Human Rights

 In solving human rights problems such as forced labor and child labor that are spreading globally, rather than relying solely on initiatives by government institutions, there are increasing demands that global companies take responsibility and respond to these problems throughout their entire supply chains.
 There are also various instances in which inadequate handling of these issues causes a major decline in the brand value of global companies and leads to product boycotts.
 Accordingly, in fiscal 2017 Tokio Marine & Nichido formed a business alliance with Caux Round Table Japan (CRT Japan), a specified NPO, and commenced support for initiatives for reducing human rights risk, such as forced labor and child labor, which could occur within global companies’ supply chains that span the world.

-Tokio Marine & Nichido is introducing CRT Japan to companies working to promote “responsible supply chains.”
+Tokio Marine & Nichido introduces CRT Japan to companies working to promote “responsible supply chains.”
 These companies receive advice from CRT Japan and establish systems that aim to reduce human rights risk throughout their entire value chain.
 Tokio Marine & Nichido designs and provides custom-made insurance for companies that receive advice from CRT Japan.
 This insurance covers the additional costs of establishing crisis measures when hidden human rights risks are discovered at second- and third-tier manufacturing subcontractors overseas despite having already taken adequate measures for human rights risk when building supply chains.
-As a result, companies can use this insurance to cover various expenses needed for responding quickly and accurately to prevent the occurrence of a major reputational risk when a human rights problem arises in the supply chain.
+As a result, companies can use this insurance to cover various expenses needed for responding quickly and accurately to prevent the occurrence of a major reputational risk when a human rights issue arises in the supply chain.
 In the future as well, Tokio Marine Group will continue to support the building of supply chains of global companies.

 Respect for Human Rights in Sustainable Investment and Financing